bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.2538462379702535in"} -->

-The second type, **adaptive design**, means that the server figures out what kind of device you\'re running on and then returns specific HTML and CSS for that page.
-So, you can get completely different code depending upon what device you\'re using.
+The second type, **adaptive design**, means that the server figures out what kind of device you&apos;re running on and then returns specific HTML and CSS for that page.
+So, you can get completely different code depending upon what device you&apos;re using.

-With responsive web design, it\'s the same code, just different styling.
+With responsive web design, it&apos;s the same code, just different styling.
-Here, you\'re getting different content, the important thing you realize is that no matter where you\'re doing it from, you\'re using the same URL.
-Now, there\'s a few issues with this, in that the server might return the wrong code if the wrong device type is detected.
+Here, you&apos;re getting different content, the important thing you realize is that no matter where you&apos;re doing it from, you&apos;re using the same URL.
+Now, there&apos;s a few issues with this, in that the server might return the wrong code if the wrong device type is detected.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->